What is good content for developers?

 How do we know if the content for the developer site and experience is good?
 As a foundation, content for these customers must be clear, concise, accurate, and structured.
 We use these attributes as we create new content and assess and improve existing content.

-Let’s be clear: Sometimes we have to describe some complex stuff.
-Let’s get it as simple and direct as possible.
+Sometimes we have to describe some complex stuff.
+Let’s make it as simple and direct as possible.

 When defining a term, be precise.
 Use technical terms only when we know they’re common and easily recognized.
-We can check the word list to figure out how to use specific words and phrases.
 And always simplify.

 When describing steps to do something, number each one and make sure each step includes only one action.
 That helps us keep the steps simple.

 Keep content concise.
 Get rid of unnecessary words.
 Focus on only what matters to the developer at that time.
-They came to the site to get things done.
-Concise, simple content helps them do it.
+They came to the site to get things done and concise, simple content helps them do it.

 Concise content might not always be brief.
 Sometimes we have to describe complicated terms or steps.
 When that happens, take care to simplify the content as much as possible.